Simulators368/Reynolds-experiment/pedagogy/README.md

 2.| User will be able to: <br>understand the Reynolds Number and its significance. | Understanding  | Understand 3.| User will be able to: <br> analyse the type of flow according to the Reynolds number calculated. | Analysing| Analyse

+These experiments are designed such that if students perform the given task completely e then he or she will be able to understand the whole concept of the bernoulli's theorem and Reynolds number via visualising and data analysis
 <br/>
 <div align="right">
     <b><a href="#top">↥ back to top</a></b>